-How We Make Decisions Description Admissions Policy/ This does not include individual decisions.
-This is a Decisions (not individual) statement of our policy with regards to admissions and how we make decisions regarding admissions.
+How We Make Decisions Description Admissions Policy/ Decisions (not individual) This does not include individual decisions.
+This is a statement of our policy with regards to admissions and how we make decisions regarding admissions.

 Our policies and Description procedures Home-School Agreement Written statements of the schools aims and values, the schools' responsibilities, the parental responsibilities the schools expectations of its pupils for example homework arrangements.
-Curriculum Policy Statement on following the national curriculum subjects, including any syllabus used by the school.
+Curriculum Policy Statement on following the national curriculum subjects, including any syllabus used by the school. including any synabus used by the school.
 Complaints Policy Statement of procedures for dealing with complaints.
 Equality and Diversity Statement on ensuring that the school follows and promotes Policy equality and diversity.
 Child protection and Statement of policy for safeguarding and promoting welfare safeguarding policy of pupils at the school.
 Relationships and Sex Statement of policy with regard to sex and relationship Education Policy education.
 Inclusion Policy Information about the school's policy on providing for pupils with special educational needs.
 Behaviour Policy Statement of general principles on behaviour and discipline and of measures taken by the Headteacher to prevent bullying.

-The services we offer Description Extra-curricular activities and out of school clubs Details of these are contained in our school website, newsletter, leaflets, X, Class Dojo and Facebook.
+The services we offer Description Extra-curricular activities Details of these are contained in our school website, and out of school clubs newsletter, leaflets, X, Class Dojo and Facebook.